 Mistake 2: Requirements are not properly defined, documented, and communicated

 This mistake is very similar to the first one.
 However, this has more to do with the nitty-gritty of exactly what you need to be able to do and how you need to be able to do it.
 Properly documented requirements are rare, and yet, extremely important.
 They dramatically increase the chances for success, and also provide accountability for both you and the vendor.

 Here is a list of a some of the major requirements specific to Marketing Automation that I’ve seen cause problems in the past:

 - Send performance – how fast can the tool send 10,000 emails?
-Does each send get queued and only start once the previous send stops, or can they happy simultaneously?
+Can sends happen simultaneously?